WeipengMO/bioflow-ai/README.md

 - reproducible environments and config-driven execution
 - standardized inputs, outputs, logs, and reports
 - documentation that is easy for humans and AI agents to understand
-- a foundation for future agent-assisted workflow execution and debugging
+- a foundation for agent-assisted workflow execution and debugging

 ---